 The patella (knee cap) covers the front of the joint.
 It is the protruding structure you see when you extend your knee.
 This structure slides along a groove on the femur.

-Each of the 3 bones in the knee joint are covered with articular cartilage, which is a tough elastic material, that acts as shock absorbers and allows the knee joint to move with ease.
-Another cartilage tissue called the menisci separates the femur and tibia, divided into two crescent shaped discs located medially and laterally (inner and outer respectively).
+Each of the 3 bones in the knee joint is covered with articular cartilage, which is a tough elastic material, that acts as shock absorbers and allows the knee joint to move with ease.
+Another cartilage tissue called the menisci separates the femur and tibia, divided into two crescent-shaped discs located medially and laterally (inner and outer respectively).
 This cartilage also acts as shock absorbers, as well as enhancing stability.

-In a normal knee joint, a synovium (synovial membrane) surrounds the knee joint and it produces synovial fluid that nourishes the surrounding cartilage in the knee.
+In a normal knee joint, a synovium (synovial membrane) surrounds the knee joint.
+It produces synovial fluid that nourishes the surrounding cartilage in the knee.
 The synovium also functions in protecting and supporting the joint due to its tough outer layer.

 The stability of the knee is due mainly to four ligaments.
 A ligament is several large fibrous bands of tissue, comparable to that of a rope, they support the knee on both sides and front to back.
 Ligaments connect bone to bone.